Please check below for answers to our most frequently asked questions surrounding the EB-5 process.

 + Why should I choose NRIA?

-NRIA EB-5 is the East Coast’s leading authority on EB-5 investment guidance and management.
+NRIA EB-5 is the East Coast's leading authority on EB-5 investment guidance and management.
 For more than a decade our exceptional team has delivered on our promises to our investors and real estate partners.
-We have an overseas office open in Lucknow, India, with others planned to be open soon.
+We have offices overseas in Brazil, Dubai, India, and Thailand.
 Our EB-5 Regional center is located in NYC, which is one of the most desirable areas of the United States, if not the world.
 We are professional, friendly, and helpful, and welcome the opportunity to help you fulfill the American Dream!